David Terans

-Miguel David Terans Pérez (born 11 August 1994), known as David Terans, is a Uruguayan professional footballer who plays for Athletico Paranaense and the Uruguay national team.
+Miguel David Terans Pérez (born 11 August 1994), known as David Terans, is a Uruguayan professional footballer who plays for Peñarol, on loan from Fluminense.
 Mainly a forward, he can also play as an attacking midfielder.

 Club career

 Rentistas

 Born in Montevideo, Terans joined Rentistas' youth ranks in 2010.
 He was promoted to the main squad in 2013 and promptly secured a spot in the starting team, making 21 appearances and scoring seven goals during his first season in the Uruguayan Primera División.

 Santiago Wanderers (loan)

 In July 2016, he was sent on loan to Chilean club Santiago Wanderers, where he made 25 appearances and scored six goals in the 2016–17 Chilean Primera División season.

 Danubio (loan)

 On 26 July 2017, Terans joined Danubio on a year-long loan.
 He scored eight goals in 14 matches in the 2017 Torneo Clausura, helping Danubio secure the last Uruguayan berth in the 2018 Copa Sudamericana.
 In 2018, he finished as top goalscorer in the Torneo Apertura with 10 goals and scored four times in the Torneo Intermedio.